NAICNO/accelerated_genomics/README.md

 ## Overview

 NAIC Accelerated Genomics is a scalable and reproducible suite of GPU-enabled Next Generation Sequencing (NGS) analysis workflows/pipelines.
 It is implemented using the `Clara Parabricks` software, which is developed by NVIDIA.
 The main purpose of this suite is to accelerate NGS analysis using GPU platforms.
+Additionally, pipeline suite provides CPU-based pipelines for benchmarking and quality control (QC) purposes.
 This documentation provides a user guide for installing and using NAIC Accelerated Genomics suite.

 ## Project Organization